 Hiking in Norway – Basic Preparations

-Even this is a short hike compared to many other hikes in Norway, we strongly recommend you to be prepared for all kinds of weather
+Even though this is a short hike compared to many other hikes in Norway, we strongly recommend you to be prepared for all kinds of weather

 If the weather is good, and you start your hike in short pants, it can still be a good idea to bring a wind -and/ or rain jacket and also weatherproof hiking pants should the weather change.